 OPTIONS IN SUMMER:

 In summers, I arrange housing for teachers in our summer Modeling Instruction/MNS program, at a group rate.
 E-mail me, if you would like me to arrange housing for you: http://modeling.asu.edu/MNS/MNS.html in the section called “Important info about the program for teachers …”

-In summer 2017, teachers will stay at Adelphi Commons II; this is a very nice dorm!
-It is on the south side of campus, almost 1 mile from our building – located next to a stop on the free ORBIT Mars minibus (at the corner of Rural Road and Spence).
-So teachers can take the air-conditioned bus each day, to- and from our building, the Bateman Physical Sciences Center (525 East University Drive, halfway between Rural Rd & College Ave).
+In summer 2018, teachers will stay at Adelphi Commons II; this is a very nice newer dorm!
+It is on the southeast end of campus, almost 1 mile from our building – located next to a stop on the free ORBIT Mars minibus (at the corner of Rural Road & Spence).
+Teachers can take the air-conditioned bus each day, to- and from our building, the Bateman Physical Sciences Center (525 East University Drive, halfway between Rural Rd & College Ave).
 Adelphi II Commons address: 1342 S. Sunset Drive, Tempe 85281.
 The group rate is about $670 for 3 weeks for a private room and shared bath.
 Pay in advance; I will e-mail instructions in early May.
 Please reply to Jane Jackson if interested.

-[Sadly, in 2017 Cholla Apartments, on the east end of campus, our favorite on-campus housing, is no longer an option.
-It was torn down by April 2017, after being renovated in summer 2014, with furnished 2-bedroom, 1-bedroom, and studio apartments for students and summer conference attendees.
-I do not know details, as of April 2017.]
+[Sadly, as of 2017 Cholla Apartments, on the east end of campus, our favorite on-campus housing, is no longer an option.
+It was torn down by April 2017, after being renovated in summer 2014, with furnished 2-bedroom, 1-bedroom, and studio apartments for students and summer conference attendees.]

 See the sections below, called TIPS TO EASE YOUR WAY and LOGISTICS of the ASU CAMPUS in TEMPE.

 (2) Affordable HOUSING near ASU: (partially updated in 2017)